jouni/j-elements/docs/pages/research/components.md

 There might have been a need to reimplement basic HTML elements before, due to older browsers.
 With modern browsers, we can reconsider that and avoid making theming/styling more complicated than necessary.

-## Using 3rd party CSS libraries
+## Using 3rd-Party CSS Libraries

 Using 3rd-party CSS libraries, like [Bootstrap](http://getbootstrap.com), [Skeleton](http://getskeleton.com), or [Bulma](https://bulma.io), is a problem with Vaadin components.

 The selectors defined by 3rd party libraries do not apply to custom components, and it is impossible to add classes defined by those libraries to the correct elements in Vaadin components, because they are either generated at runtime, or they are hidden inside shadow DOM, or they are not meant to be styled (for example, the native `<input>` element slotted inside Vaadin field components).

-## Proposal: use basic HTML when possible
+## Proposal: Use Basic HTML When Possible

 I believe we should deprecate some of the Vaadin components in favor of basic HTML components.
 That said, many of the current use cases covered by Vaadin components can not be easily covered with basic HTML elements, so there is still a need for convenience APIs on top of the standard elements.
 I'm arguing for a change in the abstraction of those APIs.